-This policy applies whenever an [[agency]] purchases or leases goods and/or services Information on how final delegation of authority will be determined.
+This policy applies whenever an agency purchases or leases goods and/or services under Chapter 39.26 RCW.
+The goal is to provide each agency with authority that is tailored to fulfill the agency’s mission.

 POL-DES-090-00 Delegated Authority Policy